ALTIBASE/Documents/Manuals/Altibase_7.3/eng/JDBC User's Manual.md

 BIT, VARBIT type data can be manipulated by using Java BitSet class in ALTIBASE HDB JDBC application.

-When using IN parameter of PreparedStatement, either the Types.BIT type should be specified or the value can be specififed with BitSet or a character string when not specifying the type.
+When using IN parameter of PreparedStatement, either the Types.BIT type should be specified or the value can be specified with BitSet or a character string when not specifying the type.

 #### Notes